 As Zeppelins were vulnerable to aeroplane attacks, they were slowly phased out and replaced by aeroplanes.
 In March 1917, the Germans falsely claimed that Dover Gas Works had been destroyed.
 Land and air defences were keeping such attacks to a minimum and for those planes that did get through, the aim was to capture them.
 Planes shot down were taken to Swingate for examination.
 Towns along the coast to the west of Dover, however, had no such protection and up until 1917 only occasionally required it.
 On Friday 25 May 1917, the Germans sent a squadron of about 16 aeroplanes for a raid on Essex airfields but due to heavy cloud, they turned south.
 The sky cleared when they were just north of Folkestone and they dropped their loads over the town.
 Tontine Street was crowded with shoppers and 71 people – 16 men, 28 women and 27 children – were killed.
 Those injured amounted to more than 94.

 On 6 April 1917, the USA declared war on Germany.
-More billet huts were erected on Northfall Meadow and the adjacent Edinburgh Hill for American pilots, who had taken over Swingate aerodrome.
+More billet huts were erected on Northfall Meadow and the adjacent Edinburgh Hill for American pilots, who had taken over Swingate aerodrome although British planes still operated from the site.
+On Monday 28 January 1918 at 19.45hrs German planes and immediately the British ‘Bristol Fighters,’ prepared for take off from Swingate.
+As the raiders returned from London following the South Eastern and Chatham Railway Line as far as Shepherdswell and then making towards Belgium where two pilot searchlights were shown as guides, they were attacked by patrols from Swingate.
+There was another raid the next night, and the Dover guns were in action with the raiders at 00.50hrs.
+This time the raiders were met with heavy gunfire and airplanes from Dover, however, on 16 February at 21.35hrs and enemy aircraft dropped 23 heavy bombs at St Margaret’s.
+There a good deal of damage to property was done but no one was killed or injured.
 On 20 May 1918, about six bombs were dropped on the Aerodrome but did little damage.
-They were the last bombs dropped on England in World War I. Following the end of hostilities, the American’s vacated Swingate and aircraft spares were stored in the hangers.
+They were the last bombs dropped on England in World War I. Following the end of hostilities, the American’s vacated Swingate and aircraft spares were stored in the hangars.

 At the 1924 summer camp, the TA’s along with the 1st Royal Warwickshire Regiment, the 12th Infantry Brigade and three battalions stationed at the Dover barracks, one of which belonged to the Signal Corps, undertook training from RAF personnel.
 A Bristol fighter aeroplane was used to give a demonstration in height testing using various lights and over the following few days, the soldiers were taught the various methods of transmitting and receiving wireless signals.
 However, the wireless training was not met with full approval from the top brass, as they felt that the TA’s time would have been better spent on sports activities.
 As for the Signal Corps, it was stated that their job was as motorbike despatch riders, along with setting up and operating cable communications.
 Cables were carried on carts pulled by horses or tractors.